Happyr/developer.happyr.com/_posts/2019-07-03-optimize-write-to-neo4-recommendation-engine.md

 ---

 In today applications recommendations became quite necessary for better audience/customer targeting.
-So, as you could assume, we have our own recommendation engine for that, using Symfony and Neo4j as a database.
-Communication between the main application and the recommendation engine is done via messages sent to/consumed from RabbitMQ.
+So, as you could assume, we have our own recommendation engine for that, using Symfony with a Neo4j database.
+Communication between the main application and the recommendation engine is done via messages over RabbitMQ.
-We are sending some interesting events that happened on our website to the recommendation engine, and also pulling some suggestions from it.
+We are sending interesting events that happened on our website to the recommendation engine and then pulling some recommendations from it..

-##The problem
+## The problem

 Over time we noticed something – our message queue got quite clogged, over 2 millions of messages were waiting to be written in the database!
-So we dug up a bit and found out that Neo4j is not quite optimized for one by one writing, it is recalculating relations after each insert, and we had large amounts of messages that were just coming and coming in and waiting to be processed.
+So we dug up a bit and found out that Neo4j is not quite optimized for one by one writing, it is recalculating relations after each insert, and we had large amounts of messages that just kept coming in.
 So we needed to fix that, in order to have up to date recommendations for our system.

-##The investigation
+## The investigation

 After reading some articles, and Neo4j official docs, we found several guidelines:
 - don’t use the ORM
 - use [UNWIND](https://neo4j.com/docs/cypher-manual/current/clauses/unwind/)

 We decided to check how that really impacts the write queries to the database so we made a little experiment.
-We ran the insert of 500 entries with ORM, without ORM and using UNWIND:
+We ran the insert of 5000 entries with ORM, without ORM and using UNWIND:

 {% highlight console %}
-Started writing 500 entries with ORM.
+Started writing 5000 entries with ORM.
- 500/500 [============================] 100%
+ 5000/5000 [============================] 100%
-Started in 28 seconds.
+Finished in 2 minutes and 21 seconds.
-Starting writing 500 entries with connection.
+Started writing 5000 entries with CYPHER.
- 500/500 [============================] 100%
+ 5000/5000 [============================] 100%
-Finished in 5 seconds.
+Finished in 0 minutes and 43 seconds.
-Started writing 500 entries with connection and UNWIND.
+Started writing 5000 entries with CYPHER using UNWIND.
-Finished in 0 seconds.
+Finished in 0 minutes and 4 seconds.

 {% endhighlight %}

-The write with ORM took 28, using CYPHER 5, using UNWIND took below 1s!
+The write with ORM took 2 minutes and 21 second, using CYPHER 43 seconds, using UNWIND only 4 seconds!

-##The solution
+## The solution

 When checking the messages stuck on the queue we noticed one message (`AdvertServedToUser`) was 80% of the total messages.
 So we decided to move it out of ORM and use UNWIND.
 We created another queue for our batch messages, and when consuming them from the original queue – we just re-queued them to another.
 We were using [RabbitMqBundle](https://github.com/php-amqplib/RabbitMqBundle) for consuming messages from the queue and Symfony Messenger inside application.